alexei-led/docker-bench-test/README.md

 Docker Bench Test requires Docker 1.10.0 or later in order to run.

-Also note that the default image and `Dockerfile` uses `FROM: alpine` which doesn't contain `auditctl`, this will generate errors in section 1.8 to 1.18.
-Distribution specific Dockerfiles that fixes this issue are available in the [distros directory](https://github.com/gaia-adm/docker-bench-test/tree/master/distros).

 The [distribution specific Dockerfiles](https://github.com/gaia-adm/docker-bench-test/tree/master/distros) may also help if the distribution you're using haven't yet shipped Docker version 1.10.0 or later.

 ## Running Docker Bench Bats tests